korginc/logue-sdk/platform/nutekt-digital/README.md

     2. [Info-ZIP](../../tools/zip)
     3. [logue-cli](../../tools/logue-cli) (optional)

-### Building a Project
+### Building the Demo Oscillator (Waves)

+Waves is a morphing wavetable oscillator that uses the wavetables provided by the custom oscillator API.
+It is a good example of how to use API functions, declare edit menu parameters and use parameter values of various types.
+See [demos/waves/](demos/waves/) for code and details.

- 1. move into a project directory.
+ 1. move into the project directory.

 ```
 $ cd logue-sdk/platform/nutekt-digital/demos/waves/